 About the grants

-The types of activities eligible for the grants include, but are not limited to:
+The 4 types of infrastructure eligible for these grants are:

 - electrification and energy systems – accelerating renewable energy solutions and supporting the uptake of electrification in other sectors

 - land and primary industries – coordinating and aligning efforts in the next wave of sustainable primary industry practices